Understanding Responsive Website Design

-These days everyone seems to be relying on their smartphones and tablets, probably more often then a regular laptop or desktop computer.
+These days everyone seems to be relying on their smartphones and tablets, probably more often than a regular laptop or desktop computer.
 Because of this shift in technology use, it should come as no surprise that there has been a shift in web design as well.

 Look at social media companies like Facebook or Twitter: yes, they have their own apps, but let’s pretend for a second that they didn’t.
-If people tried to use Facebook on their phones and it looked like it does on a regular desktop screen, majority of people would probably stop using Facebook on their mobile phones.
+If people tried to use Facebook on their phones and it looked like it does on a regular desktop screen, the majority of people would probably stop using Facebook on their mobile phones.
 It’s because Facebook looks so clean and is easy to use on mobile devices that people continue to update status’ and poke their friends from their cell phones.

 Many other companies, blogs, and websites have caught on to this shift as well, and to make web browsing on phones and tablets easier they utilize something called responsive website design.

 It’s a way of creating a website that automatically adjusts and fits any device.
 You can design a website for a desktop, without the worry of having to make a new one for tablet or smartphone.
 With responsive design, the structure of the site with retracts to fit automatically.